Botanic Gardens and Parks Authority Board

 Professor Byrne is an environmental scientist and urban design professional with a national profile as a consultant, researcher and communicator in urban sustainability.
 Professor Byrne holds a PhD in Environmental Engineering, a Bachelor of Science with Honours in Environmental Science, and Diplomas in Landscape and Amenity Horticulture.
 He has authored academic publications and industry guides on water sensitive design, energy efficient housing and sustainable urban development.
 Professor Byrne was appointed until 31 October 2025.

 Mr Trevor Hart

-Mr Hart has more than 30 years’ experience with KPMG and over 20 years as an audit partner.
-Mr Hart connects KPMG’s mining expertise across all markets and his observations and insights have been sought and published by news feeds and print media and he provides commentary to mining forums and conferences.
+Mr Hart has more than 30 years of experience with KPMG and over 20 years as an audit partner.
+Mr Hart connects KPMG’s mining expertise across all markets.
+His observations and insights have been sought and published by news feeds and print media and he provides commentary to mining forums and conferences.
 Mr Hart regularly consults with Audit Committees on matters of good governance, controls and financial reporting.
-Mr Hart was appointed to the Board for a three-year term to August 2022.
+Mr Hart was reappointed for a further two-year term to August 2024.

 Professor Stephen van Leeuwen